 Hidden Talents of SMI – Week 3

-Continuing our look at the Hidden Talents at Scientific Management International this week we learned more about the teams here in Andover, UK and further afield.
+Continuing our look at the Hidden Talents at SMI this week we learned more about the teams here in Andover, UK and further afield.

 We discovered that James Woods, one of our apprentices at SMI, is a qualified scuba diver.
 Perhaps we should be putting him to work with some of our diver mating cable harnesses.